 - 1 cup flour

-- Using a mixer, cream together butter, brown sugar and vanilla until light and fluffy.
+- Using a mixer, cream together butter, sugar, molasses, and vanilla in the mixing bowl until light and fluffy.

-- Add flour and salt and mix till combined then add milk and mix till incorporated.
+- Add flour and salt and mix until combined then add milk and mix until the dough forms.

 - Place cookie dough ball on parchment paper as each one is formed and then set in the refrigerator to chill for 30 minutes or longer.